-Because occupations involving physical labor dominate the local economy, Frederic is generally considered to be a blue-collar town.
-35.03% of the Frederic workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Frederic, you'll notice that it is more blue-collar than most other communities in America.
+35.03% of Frederic’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Frederic is a village of service providers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Frederic who work in management occupations (9.60%), food service (9.04%), and maintenance occupations (6.78%).

-The percentage of people in Frederic with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.97% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Frederic is quite a bit lower than the national average among all cities of 21.84%: just 11.97% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Frederic in 2022 was $28,755, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,020 for a family of four.
 However, Frederic contains both very wealthy and poor people as well.